1. How much does it cost?

 I am a Senior Accredited Member of BACP (The British Association for Counselling and Psychotherapy), I have a Degree (BA Hons) in Counselling, a Diploma in Counselling and I am trained in CBT (Cognitive Behavioural Therapy), Mentalization Based Treatment (MBT) and Couples Counselling.
 I have also completed an additional training as a Supervisor of other therapists.

-3. What is the difference between counselling, therapy and psychotherapy?
+3. What is the difference between counselling, therapy, talking therapy and psychotherapy?

 4. What experience do you have?